chrisathook/display-standard-previewer/README.md

 Runs *build* then compiles all the source into /_dist with minification.
 If there is a static backup jpg in the root folder, that image will be renamed to the root folder name automatically.
 Images in */images* and */_toSprite* are not affected.

-### bundle
+The .css sheet will be inlined by default when built.
+If you don't want this feature remove the `inline` param from the CSS <link> tag in the index.html.

 Bundles contents of */dist* into 1 zip file for upload.
-Contents must exist to be zipped.

 ## Options